mthsmcd/non-newtonian-turbulence-models/README.md

 ### Turbulence models

-All models may be used in simulations with Newtonian, PL, Bn and HB fluids, but each has a fluid it is best suited for.
+All models may be used in simulations with PL, Bn and HB fluids, but each has a fluid it is best suited for.
+Simulating with a Newtonian fluid will reduce all models to their baseline [Newtonian versions](#baseline-newtonian-models).

 #### 1. `MalinKE`